 It’s important to think about your purpose for traveling before planning or booking.
 If the purpose is to relax, make sure you pick a destination and accommodations that will help serve this purpose.
 Think about the beach, nature, pools or water, and other things that will help you kick back and enjoy it all.

-Be sure to limit your use of technology, go with like-minded people (or solo), and to not overbook yourself with activities.
-If you simply must do some exploring, alternate explore and relaxation days so you don’t end up needing a vacation to recover from your vacation!
+Be sure to limit your use of technology, go with like-minded people (or solo), and not overbook yourself with activities.
+If you simply must do some exploring, alternate exploration and relaxation days so you don’t end up needing a vacation to recover from your vacation!

 Knowing who we are is an important part of life.
 It helps us to love ourselves better.
 Along the journey of life, we often feel as if we’ve lost ourselves.
 Traveling is a good way for us to rediscover the things we used to love as well as discover new passions.
 We get lost to find ourselves again.